Composed: Sep 19, 2023

 If, like most of us, you're still under the thought process that the only way to lose weight is to eat less and move more, you might be wondering how you're going to lose weight if you eat more.

-Caloric reduction is a really effective SHORT TERM weight loss strategy that can be employed a few times, with serious consequences.
+Caloric reduction in the form of under eating is a really effective SHORT TERM weight loss strategy that can be employed a few times, with serious consequences.
 The consequences are what I outlined above.
 To review, those consequences may be:

-That's why caloric reduction is only an effective SHORT-TERM weight loss strategy.
-That's why caloric reduction is really only effective A FEW TIMES.
+That's why caloric restrictive under eating is only an effective SHORT-TERM weight loss strategy.
+That's why under eating is really only effective A FEW TIMES.
 Because it comes with some serious consequences.

 A better strategy